Wolff-H/wolff-h.github.io.v2.source/en/components/vivid-calendar.md

 A vivid mobile calendar.

-**It's a mobile component, so try it out on phone or in mobile mode!**
+**ATTENTION: It's a mobile component, so try it out on phone or in mobile mode!**

 <br />
 <c-craft-badge-group